Shafik Rehman: Personal life

 Rehman is married to Taleya Rahman, a former broadcaster of BBC World Service and the founding executive director of an election watchdog "Democracy Watch".
 The couple has a son Sumit Rehman who resides in United Kingdom.

 Besides being a Bangladeshi citizen, Rehman accepted UK citizenship when he was banished from Bangladesh in the 1980s.

 Role in the liberation war

 Rehman played a significant role during the liberation war of Bangladesh in 1971.
 During the war, he went to England to assist Justice Abu Sayeed Chowdhury in gathering support for Bangladesh abroad.

 Political affiliation

-Rehman does not hold any post in any of the parties in Bangladesh but has been seen as a sympathizer to BNP led by Khaleda Zia.
+Rehman does not hold any post in any of the parties in Bangladesh but has been seen as a sympathizer to BNP led by Tarique Rahman.
 He is considered to be an influential figure in the party and an active personality in the intellectual powerhouse of the party.
 He is widely perceived as an informal advisor of Khaleda Zia.
 He has been heading the pro-opposition think tank G-9 in recent years.

 Amid holding no formal position, he served on the international affairs committee for the 6th National Council of BNP in 2016.